Assessing Business Value in Arcadia

 How to Assess IP and Patents

-Purchase price allocations, or ASC 805, may be necessary for your business.
+Another requirement businesses encounter is ASC 805.
 This requirement relates to the acquisition of businesses and includes determining the fair market value of the transaction consideration, intangible assets, liabilities and certain tangible assets as of the date of acquisition.
 This is particularly important for assessing purchase prices in an acquisition.

-At Redwood Valuation Partners, we are experts in business valuation.
+Come to Redwood Valuation Partners when the time comes for your business valuation.
 Ensure that your Arcadia business meets the requirements of the tax code and applicable regulations while finding the value of the assets, liabilities and intellectual property you hold.

-While venture capital and auditing can be complicated, we believe teamwork and expertise can help manage the process of a valuation.
+One of our core values is teamwork, which we believe can help even in the complex world of venture capital and auditing.
 At Redwood, we have built a team grounded in years of expertise and business knowledge.
 We know the pressures and stress of running a successful business.
-That’s why we won’t waste your time; we’ll handle the details while you keep running your business.
+We value your time; let us minimize the burden of complicated valuation details while you focus on what you know best ” your business.

-If you do want to find the value of your business or assets, having skilled assistance can be a boon.
+In the end, if you need a business valuation, you will likely need help with that valuation.
 Don’t try to tackle this task alone when Redwood is ready and able to help you with the process.
-Find out how to get started with a consultation.
+Begin your process with a free consultation.